grappafinance/core-cash/README.md

 We also natively support call spread and put spread that can increase capital efficiency by a lot while being fully collateralized.

-### 2. Exchange Layer (research in progress)
+### 2. Exchange Layer (not in this repo)

 We also planned to build an exchange layer between the same kind of option token created by different margin engine.
 For example: AMM to exchange between fully collateralized and partially collateralized options.

 There's no development on the exchange layer yet since we're still finalizing the design of the base layer.
-Please go to forum to see more discussion on the design of the AMM.

-### Why is it called "Grappa"?

-Grappa is a grape-based pomace brandy originally made to prevent waste by using leftovers.
-We believe there're lots of waste in capital when it comes to DeFi options.
-Grappa is here to change that.

 ## Get Started with Grappa